openlawteam/tribute-contracts/website/docs/tutorial/dao/TributeUI.md

 # The flag to indicate if the snapshot-hub should use IPFS to store data.
 USE_IPFS=false
 # The 64 digits private key of the hd wallet that will be used to sign messages.
+# Feel free to generate a new random 64 digit hexadecimal number for this.
 RELAYER_PK=0x..
 # The allow list of domain that will be using the service.
 ALLOWED_DOMAINS=http://localhost:3000